 - Free with your Swiss Travel Pass

 A boat tour on Lake Maggiore is also a great thing to do.
-However, I have to admit that Lake Maggiore did not make it in my unofficial “top 5 of Switzerland´s most beautiful lakes”.The lake is blue, which is a good thing, but Switzerland spoils its visitors numerous green and turquoise lakes, so I have become very picky.
-Lago di Maggiore rather felt like an Italian like and reminded me a bit of Lake Como.
+However, I have to admit that Lake Maggiore did not make it in my unofficial “top 5 of Switzerland´s most beautiful lakes”.The lake is blue, which is a good thing, but Switzerland spoils its visitors with numerous green and turquoise lakes, so I have become very picky.
+Lago Maggiore rather felt like an Italian lake and reminded me a bit of Lake Como.
 Either way, it is nice and I highly recommend a boat tour.